dgamboa/writing-stage/wallet-tutorial-text.md

 ***Insert GIF of wallet recovery

-Although building a full-blown, non-custodial wallet like Phantom or MetaMask is beyond the scope of this tutorial, by the end of it you'll have developed enough judgment to better allocate your learning time as you explore new projects.
-We'll end the tutorial with a list of additional resources that you'll be well prepared to expand into.
+Although building a production-ready, non-custodial wallet like Phantom or MetaMask is beyond the scope of this tutorial, by the end of it you'll have developed a foundation of judgment that will let you better allocate your learning time as you explore new projects.
+To assist with that, we'll end the tutorial with a list of [additional resources]() that you'll be well prepared to expand into.

 ## Step 2: Creating a Wallet
 Crypto wallets are one of the critical pieces of user-facing blockchain infrastructure.
 In the same way that the browser brought the web to a mass audience by providing an easy-to-use gateway into the underlying servers and databases, wallets provide users with an easy way to interact with a blockchain protocol.